Imitations of Late Roman coins from the

 Emperor standing facing, head right, holding standard and globe.

 Imitation Honorius AE2.
-Full
+Full size flan. and its prototype

 Weak strike.
 AE22.
 11:30.
 3.45 grams